August 27, 1999: Apple replaces the striped, multicolored logo it used since 1977 with a new single-color version.

 Jobs gave Janoff — who does not receive any royalties for his design — two directions for the Apple logo.
 One, don’t make it cute.
 And two, find some way to visually incorporate the Apple II’s revolutionary 16-color display.

 Janoff added the bite in the apple to give it a sense of scale when reproduced at different sizes.
 (It was also a play on the word “byte.”)
 The colorful stripes showed off the Apple II’s big feature, while embracing the countercultural tenor of the times.

 “I had a big hippie influence myself, having grown up in North California in the late ’60s,’ Janoff told me for my book The Apple Revolution.
 “I’d dabbled in all the psychedelic stuff, as well as the music and the visuals.
 To me, it was more interesting to draw it like that than, say, a red apple.
 The idea was to make it appealing, and to differentiate it from everything else that was out there.”

-For anyone paying attention after Jobs’ return to Apple in the late 1990s, the new logo should not have been a total surprise.
-The earlier iMac G3 featured a single color logo as part of its case design, although the striped logo continued to show up in Apple’s software — for example, in the “Apple menu.”
+For anyone paying attention after Jobs’ return to Cupertino in the late 1990s, the new Apple logo came as no surprise.
+The earlier iMac G3 featured a single-color logo as part of its case design, although the striped logo continued to show up in Apple’s software — for example, in the “Apple menu.”

-On August 27, Apple officially scrapped the rainbow logo, telling vendors they shouldn’t use it anymore.
+On August 27, Apple officially scrapped the rainbow logo, telling vendors not to use it anymore.
 Cupertino replaced it with single-color versions of the logo in different colors.
 Vendors could choose between either black or red versions of the flat logo.